chrispap95/ToyRegress/README.md

-I am too old for this
+I am way too old for this